Shef-AIRE/aire-hugo-research-group/content/authors/wenrui-fan/_index.md

 - Researchers
 ---

-Wenrui Fan is an AI Research Engineer (AIRE) in the Department of Computer Science, the University of Sheffield under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).
-He obtained MSc Robotics degree in Automatic Control and System Engineering (ACSE) department in the University of Sheffield.
-His BSc degree was issued by Beijing Institute of Technology (BIT) in China.
+Wenrui Fan is an AI Research Engineer (AIRE) at the Department of Computer Science, the University of Sheffield under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).

+He obtained MSc Robotics degree at Automatic Control and System Engineering (ACSE) department in the University of Sheffield, 2022.
+His Bachelor’s degree of flight vehicle design was issued by Beijing Institute of Technology (BIT) in China, in 2021.
+See his [homepage](https://wenruifan.github.io/) and [Linkedin](https://www.linkedin.com/in/wenrui-fan-a7b68b290/) for more information